Reading Time: 8 minutes

 Obviously the solution to this is to take on more projects which can easily overwhelm my capacity.
 And overwhelmed capacity means delays which means unhappy clients.
 I need to take my own advice of automate and delegate to expand my capacity.
 As previously mentioned, automation often means incurring debt which is obvious risk.
 I haven’t talked about employees yet.
-Having employees has the potential to exponentially increase productivity.
-This requires the investment of time to train the employees.
-Increased paperwork.
-And increased injury liability.
+Having employees has the potential to exponentially increase productivity; the first employee you hire is the only time you can double your productivity by 100%..
+But this requires the investment of time to train the employees.
+As well as increased paperwork and increased injury liability.
 Employees can quit at any time which means a lost of invested time training.
 Employees can get hurt which can pose serious cost.
 Employees can even catch the entrepreneurial spirit and take your formula to create competition.
 These are risks one must weigh when hiring employees, but the rewards can be great.

 How Entrepreneurship Has Shaped Who I Am.

-Being International Baccalaureate program during high school, educators tried to program me and say that the only way to be successful was to go to college.
+Being in International Baccalaureate program during high school, educators tried to program me by saying that the only way to be successful was to go to college.
 But I believe that an equal investment of time and money into a business can yield better results.
 Because I dove into entrepreneurship early, I have been able to rack up over 10,000 hours of experience.
 This is what Malcolm Gladwell says is required to become an expert in any given field.
 My “professors” are my colleagues.
 My “tests” are my projects.
 My “textbook” is my life.
-Both the depth and breadth of experience has allowed me to see patterns and make relationships in my mind thereby creating greater success and richness of life.
+This depth and breadth of experience has allowed me to see patterns and make relationships in my mind thereby creating greater success and richness of life.

 I have learned work ethic.
 I have learned that my success is solely my responsibility.